-44. CHANGE IN NET PROFIT BEFORE TAX FOR THE PERIOD
+44. CHANGE IN NET PROFIT BEFORE TAX FOR THE YEAR

-The interim consolidated profit before tax for the six-month period ended 30 June 2019 of the Bank and its subsidiaries decreased by VND32,909 million compared to the interim consolidated profit before tax for the six-month period ended 30 June 2018, equivalent to 0.75% increase due to the following reasons:
+The consolidated profit before tax for the year ended 30 June 2019 of the Bank and its subsidiaries decreased by VND32,909 million compared to the consolidated profit before tax for the year ended 30 June 2018, equivalent to 0.76% decrease due to the following reasons:

-Profit before tax VND million Profit increase due to increase in interest and similar income 2,264,798 Profit increase due to increase in net fee and commission income Profit decrease due to decrease in net gain from trading of foreign 629,404 currencies (69,378) Profit increase due to increase in net gain from securities held for trading 138,779 Profit increase due to increase in net gain from investment securities 82,509 Profit decrease due to decrease in net gain from other operating activities Profit decrease due to decrease in income from investments in other (723,714) entities (845) Profit decrease due to increase in operating expenses (1,330,931) Profit decrease due to increase in provision for credit losses.
+Profit before tax VND million Profit increase due to increase in interest and similar income 2,264,798 Profit increase due to increase in net fee and commission income Profit decrease due to decrease in net gain from trading of 629,404 foreign currencies Profit increase due to increase in net gain from securities (69,378) held for trading Profit increase due to increase in net gain from 138,779 investment securities Profit decrease due to decrease in net gain from other 82,509 operating activities Profit decrease due to decrease in income from investments in (723,714) other entities (845) Profit decrease due to increase in operating expenses (1,330,931) Profit decrease due to increase in provision for credit losses.
 (1,023,531) (32,909)

-45. EVENTS AFTER THE INTERIM CONSOLIDATED BALANCE SHEET DATE
+45. EVENTS AFTER THE CONSOLIDATED BALANCE SHEET DATE

-There have been no significant events occurring after the interim consolidated balance sheet date which require adjustments and disclosures to be made in the interim consolidated financial statements.
+There have been no significant events occurring after the consolidated balance sheet date which require adjustments and disclosures to be made in the consolidated financial statements.

-46. EXCHANGE RATES OF APPLICABLE FOREIGN CURRENCIES AGAINST VIETNAMESE DONG AT THE REPORTING DATE
+48. EXCHANGE RATES OF APPLICABLE FOREIGN CURRENCIES AGAINST VND AT THE REPORTING DATE